-INSTITUTE VISION AND MISSION VISION To be an Institute of excellence providing quality Engineering, Technology and Management education to meet the ever changing needs of the society. • To provide quality education to produce ethical and competent professionals with social Responsibility MISSION To excel in the thrust areas of Engineering, Technology and Entrepreneurship by solving real- world problems. • To create a learner centric environment and improve continually to meet the changing global needs.
-M.E - COMPUTER SCIENCE AND ENGINEERING VISION To emerge as an eminent department in providing quality professionals, researchers, entrepreneurs with software skills and ethical values to cater to the changing needs of the industry and society. • To provide quality education to produce ethically strong Computer Science professionals with social responsibility MISSION • To impart the necessary domain skills to excel in solving real world problems. • To create a learner centric platform with ongoing development to fulfill the global computing demands.
-The post graduates of Computer Science and Engineering will be PEO 1: Demonstrate an exceptional involvement in adopting advanced techniques and PROGRAMM tools to build solutions for the problems identified.
-EDUCATION PEO 2: Exhibit leadership skills as an individual or in a team through demonstration of OBJECTIVES (PEO) societal growth.
+INSTITUTE VISION AND MISSION VISION To be an Institute of excellence providing quality Engineering, Technology and Management education to meet the ever changing needs of the society.
+To provide quality education to produce ethical and competent professionals with social Responsibility MISSION • To excel in the thrust areas of Engineering, Technology and Entrepreneurship by solving real- world problems. • To create a learner centric environment and improve continually to meet the changing global needs.

+M.E - COMPUTER SCIENCE AND ENGINEERING VISION To emerge as an eminent department in providing quality professionals, researchers, entrepreneurs with software skills and ethical values to cater to the changing needs of the industry and society.
+MISSION To provide quality education to produce ethically strong Computer Science professionals with social responsibility To impart the necessary domain skills to excel in solving real world problems.
+To create a learner centric platform with ongoing development to fulfill the global computing demands.
+PROGRAMME EDUCATIONAL OBJECTIVES (PEO) The post graduates of Computer Science and Engineering will be PEO 1: Demonstrate an exceptional involvement in adopting advanced techniques and tools to build solutions for the problems identified.
+PEO 2: Exhibit leadership skills as an individual or in a team through demonstration of good analytical research, design and implementation skills and contribute towards societal growth.
 PEO 3: Pursue life-long learning to fulfill career goals and upgrade knowledge on the recent technologies for attaining professional and entrepreneurship excellence.
-The students of post graduates Computer Science and Engineering will be able to PROGRAMM SPECIFIC OUTCOMES excel in providing socially acceptable solutions to real world problems by applying (PSO) PSO 2: Ability to work as part of teams on multidisciplinary projects and diverse environments and pursue lifelong professional development in computer domain.
+PROGRAMME SPECIFIC OUTCOMES (PSO) The students of post graduates Computer Science and Engineering will be able to PSO 1: Ability to be a technically competent employee, researcher, entrepreneur and excel in providing socially acceptable solutions to real world problems by applying emerging technology in the area of computer science and engineering.
+PSO 2: Ability to work as part of teams on multidisciplinary projects and diverse environments and pursue lifelong professional development in computer domain.